rickshahid/SkyMedia/README.md

 Welcome!
 This repository contains the multi-tenant Azure media solution sample that is deployed at http://www.skymedia.tv

 As a sample illustration, the image below is an introductory <a href="http://azure.microsoft.com/services/media-services/" target="_blank">Azure Media Services</a> stream that is playing within an Azure App Service Web App via <a href="http://azure.microsoft.com/services/media-services/media-player/" target="_blank">Azure Media Player</a> integration.
-Azure Media Services content is adaptive, scaled and globally consumable across a wide range of devices and platforms.
+Azure Media Services content is adaptively streamed, scaled and globally consumable across a wide range of devices and platforms.

 ![](http://skymedia.azureedge.net/Snip01.ApplicationWebSite.png)